treboryatska/gitdao/README.md

 Interacting with the blockchain will require paying fees to the network.

-For this, we propose that the DAO will sponsor any fees required to interact with it acting s a Paymaster.
+For this, we propose that the DAO will sponsor any fees required to interact with it acting as a Paymaster.

 ## Account abstraction